Bullet Proof Surf Alloy Review

 The Alloy has a TwinPin locking mechanism/adjustment system.
 To adjust the length of the shaft, you must pull the plastic clip away from the paddle shaft, which disengages the stainless steel peg from an adjustment hole.
 Next, you pull the handle up or down to your desired length and then push the plastic clip back in, which snaps the peg back into one of the holes.

 The nice thing about the collar clamp on this paddle is that when you pull it out, you can also tilt it up a bit, which enables you to see inside and line up where the stainless steel peg is going to go.
 Most similar adjustment systems do not tilt out, which makes it harder to line up the peg with the hole and scratches the paint from the shaft as you move it around to snap back into place.
-However, the BPS Alloy does use an aluminum alloy shaft, which is the most scratch and abrasion-resistant type, so we aren't sure how much of a benefit this even is.
+However, the BPS Alloy uses an aluminum alloy shaft, which is the most scratch and abrasion-resistant type, so we aren't sure how much of a benefit this even is.

 The BPS Alloy is a great value and our top recommendation for anyone who is shopping for a new SUP paddle on a skinnier budget.
 This bare-bones paddle is sturdy and durable with a locking mechanism and adjustment system that works alright.
 It might not be the absolute cheapest paddle of the group but we think you will be disappointed if you spend any less.